[German: Die Vienna City Card – zahlt sie sich aus?]

 (The Graben is one of Vienna’s main shopping streets)

-You can then make use of the discounts throughout your stay in Vienna (up to a maximum of seven days).
+You can make use of various discounts throughout your stay in Vienna, too (up to a maximum of seven days).

 In terms of tickets for sights and museums, most offer only small discounts to cardholders.

 While the card gets you just €1 off at the Kunsthistorisches Museum, for example, other destinations do include more generous reductions.
-For example, 20% discount at the Technisches Museum.
+For example, 30% at the Kunst Haus Wien or Madame Tussauds.

-But there’s much more to the discounts than entrance tickets.
+But there’s more to the discounts than entrance tickets.

-Numerous concert venues, tours, city center shops, restaurants, coffee houses and more also have special offers or discounts for Vienna card holders.
-That’s where you can make significant savings, rather than on entrance tickets.
+Various concert venues, tours, city center shops, restaurants, coffee houses and more also have special offers or discounts for Vienna card holders.

 Some examples at the time of writing: